villevilli/villevilli/README.md

 - I am Ville, a current student of Otaniemi high school
-- Some experience with front end web develpoment
+- Experience with front end web develpoment

 <!---
 villevilli/villevilli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.